unartig/sepsis_osc/typst/main_thesis.typ

 Since the 90s there has been a lot of research focused on cytokines and their role in the innit immune system and overall activation behavior.
 But to this day no breakthrough has been done and underlying principles have not been uncovered.

+Another branch of research, the study of "omics", such as cytomics, genomics, epigenomics, transcriptomics, proteomics, and metabolomics, was very recently able to homogenize the pathologies of sepsis but to unfold their full potential larger scale studies are still necessary @Isac2024OComplex. #todo[wichtig aber wie verknüpfen?]

+TODO[
-#todo[what happens with the organs in the storm?]
+What happens with the organs in the storm?
+What about parenchymal cells?]

 == The need for sepsis prediction <sec:sepwhy>
+#TODO[Important to finish]
 == Maybe Treatment <sec:septreat>

-= Problem definition
+= Problem definition <sec:problemdef>

 This section provides some background on the specific research questions which are investigated in @sec:experiment using the methods introduced in @sec:dnm and @sec:ldm respectively.
 As discussed in @sec:sepwhy, there is a substantial need for robust methods to identify patients sepsis onset and overall progression.